dbrownidau/constitution/new_constitution.md

 ## 9. Executive Committee
 9.1.
 The administration of the Association shall be the responsibility of the Executive Committee

-The Executive Committee shall be comprised of those who shall be:
+The Executive Committee shall be comprised of ordinary members who shall be:

 9.2.
 President